 \subsection{Acknowledgements.}

 First I want to thank my advisor Sean Keel for suggesting the initial direction of this project.
-I want to give special thanks to Andy Neitzke for all his support and inspiring conversations during the time when key ideas of this paper were formulated.
 I also want to thank Travis Mandel for clarifying my confusion about rank $2$ cluster varieties and for his numerous helpful comments on the initial draft of this paper.